brson/contract-game/doc/notes.md

 my learning experience so long ago, of hacking out simple programs without understanding.

-I am feeling a lot of that again now.
+I am feeling a lot of that pain again now as a smart contract learner.
-I have been following the progress of blockchain tech for quite a long time now, and doing some hands on programming on and off for nearly a year.
+I have been following the progress of blockchain tech for quite a long time, and doing some hands on programming on and off for nearly a year.
 That combined with my long background in writing software